Drive

 The six new mobile camera trailers will be moved to various locations around the Perth metropolitan area and regional areas, along with fixed cameras already in place at two sites along the Kwinana Freeway.

-During the rollout period, motorists will only be given caution notices for those offences not previously covered by this type of enforcement device, meaning fines will still be issued for those caught speeding.
+During the rollout period, motorists were only given caution notices for those offences not previously covered by this type of enforcement device, meaning fines will still be issued for those caught speeding.

-For those receiving caution notices, no offence will be recorded against their driver’s licence, however from October infringement notices will begin to be issued.
+For those receiving caution notices, no offence was recorded against their driver’s licence, however from 8 October infringement notices will begin to be issued.

 The range of offences detected so far include illegal use of mobile phones, seatbelt offences, the use of drugs and alcohol, and many other alarming behaviours.